-The objective of this study is to identify whether the cumulative impacts from the Project noise emissions and the existing T1 terminal operations might affect the habitat value of the Caley Valley Wetland (Wetland) and adjoining terrestrial areas.
-Based on the degree of potential impact noise improvement measures and management controls would then be determined.
+The objective of this study is to identify whether the impacts from the Project noise emissions and the existing T1 terminal operations might affect the:

+- Habitat value of the Caley Valley Wetland (Wetland) and adjoining terrestrial areas. - Acoustic amenity of existing noise sensitive residential receptors.